(105 ILCS 5/2-3.159)

 (d) The State Seal of Biliteracy certifies attainment of a high

-level of proficiency, sufficient for meaningful use in college and a career, by a graduating public high school pupil in one or more
+level of proficiency, sufficient for meaningful use in college and a career, by a graduating public or non-public high school pupil in one or more

 languages in addition to English.